Hertford County License Hearing Guide

 • Mail: Send a written request for an ALR hearing to the NC DMV.
 Include your full name, driver's license number, date of birth, date of arrest, arresting agency, and a clear statement requesting an ALR hearing to challenge your license suspension.
 It is highly recommended to send the request via certified mail with return receipt requested to ensure proof of delivery.
 Obtain the correct mailing address from the NC DMV website.

-Even if you request an ALR hearing, your license is still subject to an initial, automatic suspension pending the outcome of the hearing.
+Even if you request an ALR hearing, your license is still subject to an initial, automatic suspension, the length of which depends on whether you took the breath/blood test and the results, or if you refused.

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is usually valid until your ALR hearing or until the suspension officially begins, whichever comes first.
-Check the expiration date on the permit carefully.
+• Temporary Permit: After the DUI arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the suspension officially begins, whichever comes first.
+Make sure you understand the expiration date of this permit.

 If You Refused Testing